-From 15 June, visitors and patients coming to hospital for planned and outpatient care will need to wear face coverings to further reduce the risk of spreading coronavirus to other patients and staff.
+Visitors and patients coming to hospital for planned and outpatient care need to wear face coverings to further reduce the risk of spreading coronavirus to other patients and staff.

 Wearing a face covering may be difficult for some people due to physical or mental health conditions.
 In these instances, other measures will be considered on a case by case basis, for example timed appointments and being seen immediately on arrival.